Zenefits founder Parker Conrad takes another crack at HR onboarding

 “Eventually I was like, dude you’re on your own,” Conrad said of dealing as a manager with a fast-growing and small team.
 “If we were using Rippling you just go into hardware here and I can click right here on their computer and reset their user account right here.
 We great we’d have a bunch of people starting Monday and I’d run to the Apple Store to buy a bunch of laptops the night before.”

 All of this still needs to be viewed under the lens of what happened at Zenefits, though Conrad laid out a few things he’s trying to do differently this time around.
-For once, the company has already hired a CFO and is looking for a general counsel early as it looks to scale up — such as expanding to new states through payroll and other more legally-hairy situations.
+For one, the company has already hired a CFO and is looking for a general counsel early as it looks to scale up — such as expanding to new states through payroll and other more legally-hairy situations.
 That was a major failure of Zenefits as it was slammed for compliance issues with Conrad resigning after that.

 Still, around 90% of Zenefits investors have once again put money into Conrad’s company — which happened around two weeks ago.
 The team already has around 12 engineers, he said, and it seems this time around Conrad is looking for a more calculated approach after the mayhem of Zenefits, which very quickly hit a $4.5 billion valuation and was on track to be one of the fastest growing SaaS businesses ever.